Water Heating

 • Consider a heat pump water heater.
 These electric water heaters are twice as efficient as standard electric water heaters.

-• Consider life-cycle costs when buying a water heater.
+• Consider cost of ownership when buying a water heater.
 The EnergyGuide label includes an estimated annual operating cost.
-Models that cost less to purchase often cost significantly more to operate over the life of the product.
+Models that cost less to purchase often cost more to operate over the life of the product.